On 5th anniversary of tragedy, NTSB slams U.S. Coast Guard over Conception boat fire killing 34 people

 "We've heard nothing since January of 2021 — only that we're working on it," Homendy said.

-Following the loss of 24 lives in the Conception tragedy, surviving crew members told NTSB that the dive boat's smoke alarms never went off and a preliminary NTSB report said all six crew members were asleep when the blaze started.
+Following the Conception tragedy, surviving crew members told NTSB that the dive boat's smoke alarms never went off and a preliminary NTSB report said all six crew members were asleep when the blaze started.